-Children in the Sweet Peas Kindergarten are expected to be able to use the toilet.
+Children in the Sweet Peas Nursery Class are expected to be able to use the toilet.
 The Sunflower Garden Class children work on learning to use the toilet.
 For children who are still in diapers, we welcome if the parents use and bring cloth diapers.

 Rhythm of the Day, Week, and Season